-The written proposal used to approve a field experience will form the basis for the final field experience report.
-As such, a well-founded and polished proposal is expected.
+The written proposal used to approve a field experience will form the basis for the final written field experience report.
+As such, a wellfounded and polished proposal is expected.
 The 6-9 page proposal should include a heading for each of the following:

-Agency Background (suggested length ≤1 page)
+Mentor-Mentee Relationship and Agency Background (suggested length 1 page)